-For school classes, the Society's Conservation Education Department provides a) special programs in the Conservation Education building; b) Zoo to You classes brought by Society educators directly to schools, often with live animals; and c) self-guided Zoo tour materials that enhance teacher curriculum.
+For school classes, the Society's Conservation Education Department provides special programs in the Conservation Education building; Zoo to You classes brought by Society educators directly to schools, often with live animals; and self-guided Zoo tour materials that enhance teacher curriculum.
 Along with sharpening students' sensory and observation skills, animal programs and related materials help fulfill science standards set by the state of Wisconsin.
 Year-round classes and summer camps available to individual children and families offer hands-on learning activities focusing on the wonderful world of animals.
-Overall, these programs reached more than 304,000 individuals in our 2014-15 fiscal year.
-The Society reached thousands more people with educational messages about animals and conservation through the Society website (which averages about 29,704 visits per month) and email news to members, Society publications, Society-designed signage at the Zoo, Zoological Society programs in Africa, stories in the media about Society projects, and social media platforms such as Facebook and Instagram.
+Overall, these programs reach more than 300,000 individuals annually.
+The Society reached thousands more people with educational messages about animals and conservation through the Society website and email news to members, Society publications, Society-designed signage at the Zoo, Zoological Society programs in Africa, stories in the media about Society projects, and social media platforms such as Facebook, Instagram, Twitter, and Snapchat.

 In the last quarter-century, the Society has made far-reaching contributions to conservation – around the world and at the Zoo.
 Many of the animals that are in immediate danger of extinction – apes, rhinos, tigers – have a better chance for survival thanks to the Society.
 Please go here for an archive of stories on the Society’s conservation projects.